amirhalijani/Algorithms/README.md

 </ul>
 <br />
 <h2>✨ Acknowledgments</h2>
-I'd like to thank you for using this repository and helping to enhance it.
-If you have any questions or feedback, please don't hesitate to contact me.
+<p>I'd like to thank you for using this repository and helping to enhance it.
+If you have any questions or feedback, please don't hesitate to contact me.</p>
 📧 amiralijaniiwork@gmail.com